 |Extroverted (1)||2||3||4||Introverted (5)|

-One study found a higher proportion of librarians were introverted, and lawyers are also more likely to be introversion.
+One study found a higher proportion of librarians were introverted.
+In another study, a small majority of lawyers introverted, but certain areas of law, such as labour law, tended to draw more extroverts.
 Likely, other career areas also have a tendency to draw more of one or the other.

 Overall, though, it looks like introversion is very common.